$\mathfrak{b}$-Hurwitz numbers from refined topological recursion: -Hurwitz numbers from refined topological recursion

 \section{$\bb$-Hurwitz numbers from refined topological recursion}

 In this section, we prove that refined topological recursion can be used to compute $G$-weighted $\bb$-Hurwitz numbers with the weight which, as before, is fixed throughout this section.
-Our approach is to derive a set of loop equations (using \cref{theo:CDO}) satisfied by certain formal power series, called $\phi_{g,n}$, which are essentially generating series of $G$-weighted $\bb$-Hurwitz numbers.
+Our approach is to derive a set of loop equations (using \cref{theo:CDO}) satisfied by certain formal power series, called $\phi_{g,n}$, which are essentially generating series of $G$-weighted $\bb$-Hurwitz numbers (when $\bb=0$ similar approaches are taken in e.g. \cite{KazarianZograf2015}).
 Then, we will show that these generating functions analytically continue to meromorphic differentials on a certain rational curve.
 Finally, we show that these analytic continuations coincide with the RTR correlators $\omega_{g,n}$ on a certain refined spectral curve.